Effects of Grief

-Grief is a spiritual crisis.
-Loss of a parent leaves a child feeling helpless, lost, and alone.
-Kids Hurt Too Hawaii believes that a community of support is what nurtures the spirit through the crisis of loss.
+Grief affects people of all ages very differently, but many understand it as a spiritual crisis, if nothing else.
+Loss of a parent leaves a child feeling helpless, lost, confused and alone.
+Kids Hurt Too Hawaii believes that a community of support can nurture the child through crisis of loss.
 Positive peer relationships guide the development of healthy and safe coping skills.
 Peer groups communicate belonging.
 Belonging is a powerful catalyst for change.

-This is a prevention model and we do not pathologize grief or trauma.
-We focus on strengths and community bonding, which are relevant in our family oriented cultures.
-Parents and caregivers often need quite a bit of support in parenting a grieving or traumatized child.
-The family is the focus of service.
+Ours is a prevention model that does not identify grief as bad.
+We focus on families’ strengths and on the importance of families bonding with their communities.
+Parents and caregivers often need support in parenting a grieving or traumatized child.
+The family is the focus of our services.

-Our approach integrates the psychological and emotional importance of honoring those with whom we have bonded.
-This makes space for the crucial importance of remembering the parent-child bond no matter what the cause for separation or loss.
+We recognize the psychological and emotional importance of honoring those with whom we have bonded, but lost.
+We encourage remembering the value of the parent-child bond, no matter what the cause for separation or loss.
 Our peer support programs assist children and teens to continue bonds with parents who are no longer physically available.

 We believe early intervention for grief and trauma is key to achieving best results.
 Without proper interventions following the loss of a parent, children and teens can often turn to coping methods that may be questionable or unhealthy.

 Studies show a peer group model provides for the safest and most effective mentoring relationships with children and teens.
 Most participants in our peer groups say it is the first time they could talk about their loss, or that they have met someone to whom they can relate.